shoes for achilles tendonitis

 Cons:

-• Fit may feel snug for wider feet
+• May still feel snug for very wide feet

 Men’s version | Women’s version